-Built in 1939 and restored in the 1990s, St. Mary’s brick exterior masks the amazing beauty and architecture within.
 Renaissance in style, it is reminiscent of a European cathedral.
-Passing through the narthex, the nave boasts a barrel-vaulted ceiling, slate floor and beautiful, one-of-a-kind stained glass windows made especially for St. Mary’s.
+The sanctuary boasts a barrel-vaulted ceiling, slate floor and beautiful, one-of-a-kind stained glass windows made especially for St. Mary’s.
 The split chancel opens to the choir and high altar.
 The 1969 Kleuker organ—a 3-manual, 47-rank Baroque antiphonal—provides remarkable musical support, rivaled only by the Steinway grand piano in the crossing.

 St. Mary’s Chapel is the students’ chapel, and houses the Chatham Hall Music Department, St. Mary’s Choir, Chamber Choir, and a variety of other musical groups.
 It is also used for music lessons, practice, dance, public speaking, and meetings.
 Its stewardship is entrusted to the Altar Guild, a student group guided by the Chaplain.